How to Find and Hire Gig Economy Workers

 If it makes sense for the role, ask candidates to send a portfolio, their personal website, reviews or testimonials, and anything else you need to decide.

-Your next step is to make sure your job description gets seen by qualified candidates.
-Post your job description on high-trafficked job boards and ones specifically for gig economy workers.
+Your next step is to make sure your job description is seen by qualified candidates.
+Post your job description on Monster to reach gig economy workers looking for opportunities like yours.

-Include relevant terms like “gig worker,” “contract,” “temporary work,” or “freelancer” in the title and description so freelancers don’t scroll past it thinking it’s a full-time job.
+Include relevant keyword phrases like “gig worker,” “contract,” “temporary work,” or “freelancer” in the title and description so freelancers don’t scroll past it thinking it’s a full-time job.
 People will also be more likely to find it when they use search engines and job board search features.

 Find candidates who didn’t apply but might be interested by using job boards with public resume databases and freelancer listings.
 You can also expand your reach by asking people in your professional network for recommendations.